2026

 Driving your organization’s success requires investing in your most important resource—your people.

-Join us for a breakfast panel and conversation where we’ll explore the importance of recruiting and retaining staff with varied skill sets, perspectives, and life experience, and establishing a culture that includes and retains staff, providing them with long-term financial wellness, particularly when considering the organization’s sustainability in an uncertain economic environment.
+Attendees joined us for a breakfast panel and conversation where we explored the importance of recruiting and retaining staff with varied skill sets, perspectives, and life experience, and establishing a culture that includes and retains staff, providing them with long-term financial wellness, particularly when considering the organization’s sustainability in an uncertain economic environment.

-We’ll explore these key issues impacting nonprofit organizations and leaders, discuss the top concerns in this space, and open the floor to questions regarding overall benefits.
+We explored key issues impacting nonprofit organizations and leaders, discussed the top concerns in this space, and opened the floor to questions regarding overall benefits.

-Our fireside chat will include the following industry experts:
+Our fireside chat included the following industry experts:

 • Dr. Tochukwu (Tee) Okasi-Nwozo—Chief Human Capital Officer at DC Central Kitchen